keithlegg/gnelscript/README.md

    -  render      - brain dead simple 3D rendering, examples of using pygfx modules to build a 3D render

    Stuff you can ignore for now :
+   -  unit_tests  - not done yet
    -  raytrace    - someones code I imported and am considering intergrating
-   -  examples    - nothing here worth looking at
    -  dag_ops     - directed acyclic graph, first stab at a scene graph (not working yet)
    -  grid_ops    - nothing here yet, future home of mapping and grids
    -  examples_2d - nothing here worth looking at